hyperledger/identus-cloud-agent/docs/decisions/20240103-use-jwt-claims-for-agent-admin-auth.md

 }
 ```
 The claim is available at `resource_access.<client_id>.roles` by default.
-This is only a convention, not the standard.
-The path to the claim *should be configurable* by the agent to avoid vendor lock
+The path to the claim should be configurable by the agent to avoid vendor lock
 and remain agnostic to the IAM configuration.
-The agent checks the token to see if it contains the role `agent-admin`,
-then allows the admin-related operations to be performed.

 After introducing the role claim, there will be two distinct access control concepts.